 Danby shows that for a planet of mass Mp at distance R from the sun (of mass Ms), this sphere has radius r where

 r = R (Mp/Ms)(2/5)

 Following are the radii of the sphere of influence for most of the planets.
 (For the moon, we have to switch to r=R(Mmoon/Mearth)(2/5), where R is the earth-moon distance.
-So far, I've yet to see a "real" object within the moon's sphere of influence, and therefore haven't seen Find_Orb generate a selenocentric orbit... though note that spacecraft frequently do lunar flybys, and therefore have selenicentric orbits for epochs close to the flybys.)
+So far, I've yet to see a "real" natural object within the moon's sphere of influence, and therefore haven't seen Find_Orb generate a selenocentric orbit... though note that spacecraft frequently do lunar flybys, and therefore have selenicentric orbits for epochs close to the flybys.)